Umuzi-org/ACN-syllabus/content/environment-setup/git/_index.md

 Do your best to find a solution on your own

 - ask your friends and family if you can borrow something
-- see if you can find an Internet cafe and try make a deal
+- see if you can find an Internet cafe and try to make a deal
-- see if there are any co-working spaces near you that have computers available
+- see if any co-working spaces near you have computers available
-- see if you can make a plan with someone who refurbishes computers for a living, sometimes you can pick up gear very cheaply
+- see if you can make a plan with someone who refurbishes computers for a living, sometimes you can pick up the gear very cheaply